dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 )

-@fig-topic-word-scores shows the terms with the highest c-TF-IDF scores for the ten most frequent topics, while @fig-wordclouds provides a wordcloud representation of these terms, with larger words indicating higher scores.
+@fig-topic-word-scores shows the terms with the highest c-TF-IDF scores for the ten most frequent topics, while @fig-wordclouds provides word cloud representations of these terms, with larger words indicating higher scores.
 The topics are ordered by their prevalence (i.e., Topic 0 is the most common).
 Topic 0, unsurprisingly, focuses on AI, reflecting the nature of ChatGPT.